CLASSIFICATION NO. 394

 - Hires and supervises administrative, professional and technical staff to provide quality service to citizens and County staff; assigns and evaluates work; prepares performance evaluations; recommends and administers progressive discipline; conducts or facilitates staff training and development programs; promotes cooperative team efforts among staff and with other departments.

 - Prepares and assists in the administration of the division budget; develops recommendations for budgetary control and cost saving measures with respect to development services; monitors and controls expenditures for compliance with budget; forecasts revenues, including user fees, development charges and related revenues; reviews, researches and recommends agency billing rates.

 REQUIRED KNOWLEDGE AND SKILLS

-Skill to: Communicate effectively, both orally and in writing; evaluate design and development plans for assessment and service district potential; read and interpret engineering drawings, maps, plans, specifications, and legal documents; develop, monitor, and evaluate the budget for special service districts; monitor revenues and expenditures; write clear and concise technical reports and correspondence; collect and analyze data and make sound recommendations based on principles and practices of field engineering; establish and maintain effective working relationships with government officials, associations, public interest and community groups, business leaders, other utilities, contractors, developers, the public and other county personnel.
+Skill to: Communicate effectively, both orally and in writing; evaluate design and development plans; read and interpret engineering drawings, maps, plans, specifications, and legal documents; develop, monitor, and evaluate the budget; monitor revenues and expenditures; write clear and concise technical reports and correspondence; collect and analyze data and make sound recommendations based on principles and practices; understand and apply County policies and procedures related to DTD, WES and/or the Surveyor’s Office; establish and maintain effective working relationships with government officials, associations, public interest and community groups, business leaders, other utilities, contractors, developers, the public and other county personnel.

 Driving may be necessary for County business.
 For position(s) with occasional/incidental driving, incumbents must possess a valid driver's license.
 Accommodation requests for an acceptable alternative method of transportation will be reviewed on an individual basis in compliance with State and Federal legislation.
 For position(s) with regular driving, incumbent(s) must also possess and maintain an acceptable driving record throughout the course of employment.